 Both offer a free plan which is more than enough for individuals.
-However, in some cases, you need more options, and this is where premium subscriptions come into place.
+However, in some cases, you need more options where premium subscriptions come into place.
 Both are subscription-based tools where you pay monthly or yearly, and both come with multiple plans to suit your needs.

 Evernote contrarily offers premium (individuals) and business (teams) plans.
 The premium plan costs $8 per month and offers more upload limits, powerful search, and unlimited devices.

-The price of the business plan is $16.5 per user per month and you get features such as team activity history and team-focused options.
+The business plan price is $16.5 per user per month, and you get features such as team activity history and team-focused options.

 Which one is for you?

-I have been using both for a long time, and I feel that both tools can work together for efficient working.
+I have been using both for a long time, and I feel that both tools can work together efficiently.

 The article: Trello vs. Evernote covered the important aspects of both.
 I hope you found it helpful.
-Let me know your views or any suggestions you may have in the comments, so other readers can benefit.
+Let me know your views or any suggestions you may have in the comments so that other readers can benefit.